rbaumgar/openshift-logging/README.md

 collector-scv4z   1/1     Running   0          3d19h
 ```

-In this example, six collectors are running because one is on each node.
-3 control plain nodes and 3 worker nodes.
+Six collectors are running because one is on each node, 3 control plane nodes, and 3 worker nodes.

 ## Install Cluster Observability Operator